rails-api/active_model_serializers/README.md

 ### Built in Adapters

+#### FlattenJSON

+It's the default adapter, it generates a json response without a root key.
+Doesn't follow any specifc convention.

+#### JSON

+It also generates a json response but always with a root key.
+The root key **can't be overridden**, and will be automatically defined accordingly with the objects being serialized.
+Doesn't follow any specifc convention.

 #### JSONAPI

-This adapter follows RC4 of the format specified in [jsonapi.org/format](http://jsonapi.org/format).
+This adapter follows 1.0 of the format specified in [jsonapi.org/format](http://jsonapi.org/format).
 It will include the associated resources in the `"included"` member when the resource names are included in the `include` option.